dgbrt-io/dagobert-old/README.md

                                - - - - - - - - - - - - - - - - - - - - - -

                              	    ! ! ! ! !
 W A R N I N G ! ! ! ! !
-                             	    Dagobert is STILL under Development.
+                             	    Dagobert has no stable release yet!
-                             	  Features might not have been tested yet.
+                              Some features might not have been tested yet.
                              	          Usage at your OWN risk.

                                - - - - - - - - - - - - - - - - - - - - - -